Skip to main content

 Eric and Lulu have two children together, both Cal Poly students, and he hopes they will one day join Cal Poly Rose Float and follow in their footsteps.
 “Rose Float’s legacy is so important as a visual representation of Cal Poly’s motto as the parade is viewed by over 40 million people each year.
 On campus, it provides an opportunity for a diverse group of students from many backgrounds and majors to join a team and work hard towards a common exciting goal.”

-Learn more about the Cal Poly Rose Float and their plans for the 75th anniversary in January 2024 on their website.
-You can also support the Crowdfunding campaign at crowdfund.calpoly.edu and ensure more students have the chance to participate in this amazing club.
+Learn more about the Cal Poly Rose Float their website.
+You can also support the Crowdfunding campaign at crowdfund.calpoly.edu/rosefloat2024 to ensure more students have the chance to participate in this amazing club.